The Virginia Tech Coaching Files: Ty Howle

 James Franklin pulled Howle back to State College in 2020, having Howle work with the offensive line and tight ends.
 Howle started coaching tight ends full-time in 2021, replacing former Virginia Tech offensive coordinator Tyler Bowen, who was hired by the Jacksonville Jaguars.

-Franklin rewarded Howle and current Notre Dame associate head coach Ja'Juan Seider with the co-offensive coordinator tag in 2023, having the two work under Mike Yurcich, the team's real offensive coordinator.
+Franklin rewarded Howle and current Notre Dame associate head coach Ja'Juan Seider with the co-offensive coordinator tag in 2023, having the two work under Mike Yurcich, Penn State's real offensive coordinator.
 When Yurcich left after the 2023 season, Howle and Seider were passed over for Andy Kotelnicki.

 What Does Howle Bring to the Table?